 - The heat-safe spatula: last, but not least, you'll want to make sure you have a spatula that heat safe.
 Now this could double as your classic spatula (like the one linked above), or your folding, or one of your other spatulas.
 I also always keep separate spatuals for my cooking and baking to make sure there's no unwanted flavor transfer between the two.
 While many spatulas are fine with low, short periods of heat, for something like stove-top caramels, you'll need a very heat-safe spatula (any sales page should list what degree it's safe to) to stand up to those extended high temperatures.
 You'll want something that's at least safe to 450°F, but if you have one safe to 600°F that's even better.

 Check out Part 2 for more tool recs!

-There were too many tips for one post, so check out my other recs that made the Top 10 list in Part 2 and get to outfittin' your kitchen like a pro!
+There were too many tips for one post, so check out my other recommendations that made the Top 10 list in Part 2 and get to outfitting your kitchen like a pro!

 (And please let me know what tool questions, recs, or woes I can help you with in the comments below!)

 Ready to learn more and put all your new skills to good use?